microsoft/ProjectOxford-Apps-MimickerAlarm/README.md

 Inherit from the MimicWithCameraFragment class and implement the verify function that takes in a Bitmap.
 You can readily use the Emotion API and Vision API!

+For more Project Oxford APIs just include their maven packages.

+For the new Mimic to show up, include it in pref_mimics so users can enable/disable it.

+Finally add the class into the MimicFactory class.

 License
 =======